yk11-pro/iiec/README.md

   ```
   os module is present in all systems by default //

-- Set path of the softwares you want to open.
+- Set path of the softwares you want to open. //to access it properly
 # And Now we are good to go...